Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Theoretical Results

-The asymptotic normality follows from the central limit theorem, just as in the case of non-private LR.
-The proposed CI is DP since the construction only uses DP-sanitized data.
-And, the CI accounts for the uncertainty from the injected DP noise and is reflected in the construction of the covariance estimator $\widetilde{\Sigma}$.
+The asymptotic normality follows from the central limit theorem, as in the non-private LR setting.
+The proposed CI is differentially private because it is constructed entirely from privatized quantities.
+It also accounts for the uncertainty introduced by the injected DP noise, as reflected in the construction of the covariance estimator $\widetilde{\Sigma}$.